 Purpose of form.
-Use this form to transmit paper Forms 1097, 1098, regardless of the number of returns.
+Use this form to transmit paper Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G to the Internal Revenue Service.

 Caution: If you are required to file 250 or more information returns of any one type, you must file electronically.
-If you are required to file electronically but fail to do so, and you do not have an approved part F in the 2016 General Instructions for Certain Information Returns.
+If you are required to file electronically but fail to do so, and you do not have an approved waiver, you may be subject to a penalty.
+For more information, see part F in the 2016 General Instructions for Certain Information Returns.